yezz123/authx/docs/faq.md

 ## How Did You Manage AuthX?

-Managing the project during my Work was somehow Hard for me, cause as many know I start this project after i finish my ex.
-Job, and i start working on it even if i joined my new Job as a Backend Developer for [@Obytes](https://obytes.com).

-I Use a Trello Board to Manage my Projects, and i use Trello Cards to Manage my Work, check it here [https://trello.com/b/0NNZMP8T/authx](https://trello.com/b/0NNZMP8T/authx).
+I use Trello Cards to Manage my work, check it here [https://trello.com/b/0NNZMP8T/authx](https://trello.com/b/0NNZMP8T/authx).

 ## Supporting Other Database Provider & ORM?

-Until now, AuthX support only MongoDB, but i will try to support other Database Provider and ORM in the future, and i will try to provide a way to integrate Piccolo ORM also in the future.
+Until now, AuthX support only MongoDB, but I will work to support other database providers and ORM in the future, and I will try to provide a way to integrate Piccolo ORM also in the future.

 ## How to Support Project?

-You can also financially support the author (me) through <a href="https://paypal.me/yassertahiri?locale.x=en_US" class="external-link" target="_blank">Paypal sponsors</a>.
+You can financially support the author (me) through <a href="https://paypal.me/yassertahiri?locale.x=en_US" class="external-link" target="_blank">Paypal sponsors</a>.

 There you could buy me a [coffee ☕️](https://www.buymeacoffee.com/tahiri) to say thanks. 😄